chandu7929/blogging/README.md

 and incorporating the Navigation module to provide a seamless editor experience.

 ### Usage
-Setup site using this recipe using drush command.
+Site set up using the blogging recipe via Drush command.
 ```
 drush si recipes/blogging --account-pass admin
 ```